GuoruiXu/GuoruiXu.github.io/index.md

 ### Mathematical interests

-> + **I'am interested in the intersection of geometry, representations theorey and mathematical physics, especially for character varieties and monodromy representations.**
+> + **I'am interested in the intersection of topology of algebraic varieties, representations theorey and the theory of algebraic differential equations.**

 ### Education